Up to 50% off sofas & mattresses — limited‑time deals.

 Metric Score Remarks

-Assembly 4.7 Legs on, place it, and it’s ready.
+Assembly 4.7 Legs on, place it, and it is ready.

 Seat Comfort 4.7 Plush, relaxing cushion feel that stays inviting for long movies.

-Back Support 4.3 Comfortable, but softer; a lumbar pillow improved long upright sitting.
+Back Support 4.3 Comfortable but soft; a lumbar pillow improved long upright sitting.

 Seat Depth Fit 4.6 Medium depth worked across our testers without feeling cramped or oversized.

-Cooling / Breathability 4.2 Heat stayed manageable; fabric felt breathable enough for long sessions.
+Cooling / Breathability 4.2 Heat stayed manageable in long sessions.

 Durability 4.5 Frame feel stayed stable; cushions held shape with normal maintenance.